-In 1985, he left the banking industry and went into Christmas tree farming full-time, creating a successful business that he and Dianne recently turned over to their daughter and son-in-law, Anne and Daniel Doe.
-Jerry still helps out on the farm, and he loves seeing customers who used to come every year with their parents—now returning with children of their own.
-A&A takes excellent care of their trees, including the shipped-in firs, which are never left in the sun or without water.
+In 1985, he left the banking industry and went into Christmas tree farming full-time, creating a successful business.
+He and Dianne recently turned over to their daughter and son-in-law, Anne and Daniel Doe.
+Jerry still helps out on the farm.
+He loves seeing customers who came every year with their parents—now returning with children of their own.
+A&A takes excellent care of their trees.
+The shipped-in firs, never lack water or shelter from direct sun,

 “The Fraser fir is the Cadillac of Christmas trees,” said Jerry.
 “But even if people get a Fraser, a lot of times they want to go out in the fields and look around.
 I think they enjoy it more than buying a tree out of a parking lot.”

 A&A Christmas Trees, located at 42 Old Cooler Circle in Okatie, opens for the season the day after Thanksgiving and is open from 10 a.m.-5 p.m., seven days a week.
 For more information, please call (843) 384-4485 or visit aachristmastrees.com.